apache/spark/docs/submitting-applications.md

 * `application-jar`: Path to a bundled jar including your application and all dependencies.
 The URL must be globally visible inside of your cluster, for instance, an `hdfs://` path or a `file://` path that is present on all nodes.
 * `application-arguments`: Arguments passed to the main method of your main class, if any

-<b>&#8224;</b> A common deployment strategy is to submit your application from a gateway machine
-that is
+<b>&#8224;</b>In `client` mode, the driver is launched directly within the `spark-submit` process on
+the machine which was used to submit the Spark job, and it will act as a *client* to the cluster.
+In this mode, the input and output of the application is attached to the console, thus, this mode is especially suitable for applications that involve the REPL (e.g. Spark shell).
+However, if the process used to submit the job terminates, the machine hosting it is shut down, crashes or loses network connectivity, that ends the execution of the job on the (remote) cluster as well.

+If `cluster` mode is specified, the driver program is executed on one of the cluster machines, requiring no connection from the (client) machine which was used for submitting the Spark job: the Spark job will run until it completes, gets terminated or the cluster service used for hosting the driver becomes unavailable (e.g. the cluster service is stopped, it crashes on the cluster machine elected for the execution of the driver, or the cluster machine itself crashes or loses network connectivity).

-physically co-located with your worker machines (e.g. Master node in a standalone EC2 cluster).
+A common deployment strategy is to submit your application from a gateway machine that is physically co-located with your worker machines (e.g. Master node in a standalone EC2 cluster).
 In this setup, `client` mode is appropriate.
-In `client` mode, the driver is launched directly within the `spark-submit` process which acts as a *client* to the cluster.
-The input and output of the application is attached to the console.
-Thus, this mode is especially suitable for applications that involve the REPL (e.g. Spark shell).

 Alternatively, if your application is submitted from a machine far from the worker machines (e.g. locally on your laptop), it is common to use `cluster` mode to minimize network latency between